derekyee97/SpaceShooter_Unity/README.md

 # SpaceShooter_Unity
-Space shooter game using downloaded assets from the unity assets store
+Space shooter game using downloaded assets from the unity assets store.
+Learned to create scripts to interact with in game objects and user input.

 Screenshots listed below:
 ### The picture below represents the starting screen right before gameplay.